 AMI / AMS 4M1: INSTRUMENTAL MUSIC – BAND OR STRINGS

 This course is offered to students with advanced playing experience.
 As well as orchestral and band performances, small ensemble and solo repertoire are studied in depth.
 Each student will prepare and perform an accompanied senior recital on his or her orchestral instrument.
 Visiting artists complement the regular studies in all of these areas.
 Students will perform in both large and small ensembles.
 There is a strong emphasis on artistic choices, creative leadership and rehearsal practices including running a full large ensemble rehearsal.

 This course continues the exploration of orchestration begun in AMC 3M1.
 Students work on original arrangements for solos, small ensembles and large combinations of instruments.
 The focus is on the study of concepts, for example, the specific elements of orchestration and instrumentation: tone, colour, timbre, texture, form, melody, harmony, dynamics and rhythm.
 Through research into composing and arranging techniques developed throughout

 the history of music, students will study different styles of existing music by score analysis, listening, and independent study units that concentrate on creation.
 The music analyzed will be drawn from a range of cultures.
 Students have a variety of opportunities to perform and hear their arrangements/compositions played in class.

 Frequently Asked Questions

 Can I minor in Music but study another major?

 Yes, it is possible to major in another arts area and minor in music (Strings or Band).
 Students must select Instrumental Music as their second audition choice on the application form.
-If students are successful in the instrumental music audition, they can enrol in the instrumental music elective in grade 9.

 What should I prepare for the audition?